 You might be wondering: How do you serve greek turkey meatballs?
 There are SO many options!

 - In a pita

 - With Tzatziki

 - Over a salad with some Healthy Roasted Chickpeas as croutons and lots of Thrive Market Greek Dressing or our Greek Salad Dressing Recipe!

 - With rice, quinoa or your favorite grain

-- On top of Mediterranean Orzo Pasta Salad or the orzo portion of this Healthy Mediterranean Chicken Orzo recipe
+- On top of Mediterranean Orzo Pasta Salad or the orzo portion of this Mediterranean Chicken Orzo

 - Along Garlic Roasted Brussels Sprouts or Sheet Pan Crispy Roasted Potatoes

 Storing: Store these meatballs in a ziploc bag or container in the refrigerator for up to 4 days.

 Freezing: You can freeze these greek meatballs after baking.
 I would not freeze them before baking.
 Place cooked meatballs in a container or ziploc bag (we also love these big stasher bags.
-When you’re ready to eat you can defrost the night before by putting in the refrigerator or pop them in the microwave.
+When you’re ready to eat you can defrost them the night before by putting them in the refrigerator or popping them in the microwave.

 These meatballs will last up to 3 months in the freezer.